barrie-cork/thesis-swarm/project_docs/prd_phase_2-prd.md

 # Thesis Grey: Phase 2 PRD

+**Note:** This document outlines feature implementation using Wasp (version `^0.16.0` as specified in `project_docs/1-wasp-overview.md`).
+For the most up-to-date Wasp API details and general Wasp documentation, **developers should consult the Context7 MCP to fetch the latest Wasp documentation.** For Thesis Grey specific logic, component structure, UI, and detailed workflows, developers **must always refer to the UX/UI plans in the `project_docs/UI_by_feature/` directory, the `project_docs/architecture/workflow.mmd` diagram, and the overall architecture documented in `project_docs/architecture/`.**

 ## Project Overview

 Thesis Grey is a specialised search application designed to facilitate the discovery and management of grey literature for clinical guideline development.
-Phase 2 builds upon the foundation established in Phase 1, enhancing the application with advanced features, improved user experience, and sophisticated data processing capabilities.
+Phase 2 builds upon the foundation established in Phase 1, enhancing the application with advanced features, improved user experience, and sophisticated data processing capabilities. **Authenticated users first land on the `Review Manager Dashboard`, which lists all their review sessions.
+For Phase 2 review sessions, selecting a session from this dashboard navigates the user to the `Session Hub Page` for that specific session.** The `Session Hub Page` serves as a central dashboard for managing individual review sessions, offering role-dependent views and navigation to various session-specific functionalities.

 This PRD outlines the Phase 2 implementation, which continues to follow Vertical Slice Architecture (VSA) principles while expanding on the core functionality delivered in Phase 1.
 Phase 2 focuses on advanced features, multi-user collaboration, and sophisticated data processing.